Wildlife of Mauritius: Birds

 Over 100 bird species have been recorded in Mauritius.
 There are seven or eight surviving endemic species on the main island depending on taxonomy.
 The Mauritius grey white-eye is the most common of these, being widespread across the island including in man-made habitats.
 The others are less common and are mainly restricted to the Black River Gorges National Park in the south-west of the island.
 The Mauritius kestrel, Mauritius parakeet and pink pigeon all came close to extinction but are now increasing due to intensive conservation efforts.

 Rodrigues has two further endemic species, the Rodrigues warbler and Rodrigues fody.
 Many small islands are named after birds, although some have seen their seabird colonies reduced or driven extinct by threats such as logging, poachers, or introduced species.
-The only two places you can find the red-footed booby in Mauritius is Rodrigues and St Brandon.
+The only two places you can find the red-footed booby in Mauritius are Rodrigues and St Brandon.